sfepy/sfepy/doc/downloads.rst

 See :ref:`introduction_installation` for additional information.

-Pre-build  packages:
+Pre-built  packages:
 --------------------

-Pre-build *SfePy* packages for `Anaconda`_ Python distribution are available from `conda-forge`_ channel for all supported platforms.
+Pre-built *SfePy* packages for `Anaconda`_ Python distribution are available from `conda-forge`_ channel for all supported platforms.
 (See :ref:`multi_platform_distributions_notes` for further details.)